 Name of the person who wrote the article.
 Use multiple

-Specify the RSS feed that will distribute your content to Facebook through the Publishing Tools for your Facebook Page.
-From the top of your Page, click Publishing Tools, then select Configuration under the Instant Articles header from the menu on the left of the screen.
-Under the Tools section, choose Production RSS Feed.
+Specify the RSS feed that will distribute your content to Facebook through Creator Studio for your Facebook Page.
+From Creator Studio select Links under the Published or Pre-Published header from the menu on the left hand side and click on the gear icon on the right to open the Instant Articles Configuration screen.
+Then scroll to RSS Feeds and click on the Add button for Production RSS Feed.

 Though optional, we recommend configuring basic authentication (username and password) for your RSS feed and serving it with SSL/TLS (i.e. HTTPS) if you want your feed to be private.

-You can specify a username and password for your feed on the Configuration page.
+You can specify a username and password for your feed on the Configuration page when adding a new RSS Feed.
 Facebook will encrypt and store these internally for use when publishing your content.

 Once your RSS feed has been approved and you activate your feed, all new articles received from your RSS feed will automatically appear in Instant Article form when you share them on your Page.

-If you want to disable automatic conversion, check the box for “Import all articles as drafts” under Production RSS Feed in the Tools section of Configuration.
+If you want to disable automatic conversion, check the box for “Import all articles as drafts” under Production RSS Feed when adding the RSS Feed.
+Yo'll see all articles in draft on the Pre-Published section of Creator Studio.
 Learn more about managing your Instant Articles library.

 You can also configure a development RSS feed for testing purposes.
 Articles from the development feed are isolated from your production feed and will never be publicly visible.
 Read more about the development feed below in the Development RSS Feed section.

-If no RSS feed errors are reported, ensure that your articles are populating the Instant Articles library associated with your Facebook Page.
-From the top of your Page, click Publishing Tools then select Production Articles under Instant Articles in the menu on the left of the screen.
+If there are no RSS feed errors, ensure that your articles are populating the Instant Articles library associated with your Facebook Page.
+From Creator Studio select Links under Published in the menu on the left hand side, and select Instant Articles as Post Type.
 The Instant Articles library looks like this:

 At times you may need to update the content of a previously published article, as in the case of a developing news story.
 To automatically specify an article to update and republish, its HTML must include the op-published and op-modified